XlinCLab/PsyToolkitTools/README.md

 These scripts serve to process experiment/survey results conducted using the online platform [PsyToolkit](https://www.psytoolkit.org/).

 ## Setup
-These scripts require [Python 3](https://www.python.org/downloads/) to run.
+These scripts require [Python 3.9](https://www.python.org/downloads/) or later to run.
 Please ensure you have installed Python before proceeding with setup instructions.

 To install Python dependencies for these tools, please run the following command:
 ```